huypl53/logseq-research/pages/python.md

 				- when using `await`, coroutine yields control back to the event loop, wait for other **coroutine, task or awaitable** to complete
 			- **Futures**: Low-level objects representing a **pending result** (e.g `asyncio.Future`)
 			- **Tasks**: Wrapped coroutines scheduled in an event loop (e.g., created by `asyncio.create_task()`).
+	- tasks
+	- lock
+		- asyncio has its own lock via asyncio.Lock
+			- tasks **sharing same Lock will wait for lock**
+			- tasks in different threads are non-blocking
+			- task **not waiting for Lock can be processed independently** by event loop -
 - helpful packages
+  collapsed:: true
 	- hydra
 	  collapsed:: true
 		- Features